 Not afraid of hard work!

-I attended Bryn Mawr School in Baltimore until 10th grade, and graduated from The Hill School in Pottstown, Pennsylvania.
+From kindergarten through 5th grade, I attended Friends School of Baltimore before transferring to Bryn Mawr School.
+I spent five years there through 10th grade, and graduated from The Hill School in Pottstown, Pennsylvania.
 I went on to Columbia University as an undergraduate, where I received my B.A. in Psychology in 2007.
 I then worked at the law firm Alston & Bird LLP as a paralegal in the Financial Services and Products division.
 I was the Blue Sky coordinator for the New York office and Chair of the Continuing Legal Education Committee, for which I planned and scheduled events.
 Following my time at Alston & Bird, I volunteered at the LGBT Community Center of New York in the library and media center.
 It was there that I met other volunteers who were library school students or graduates, and the idea occurred to me that this was something I enjoyed very much.
 I enrolled at the School of Information and Library Science at UNC Chapel Hill, and the rest is history!

 Having received my MSLS, I was offered my current position as high school librarian of St. Timothy’s School, in Stevenson, Maryland.
 I work with the students on research assignments, in particular the juniors on their Extended Essays for the IB Diploma.
 I also collaborate with other teachers to provide support and instruction in honing information literacy skills.
 Beyond my responsibilities as librarian, I serve as a student advisor and coach of the Cross-Country team.

 In addition to reading, I enjoy playing the piano, running, sewing (customized messenger bags are my specialty!), video editing, meditating, Greek mythology, crossword puzzles, and travel.